platformsh/platformsh-docs/src/frameworks/drupal8/solr.md

 You can now generate a `config.zip` file using the button at the top of the page.
 That will produce a Solr configuration that is customized for your current field configuration.
 Extract the file into the `.platform` directory of your site.
 It should unpack into a directory named `solr_8.x_config` or similar.

 Inside that directory, locate the `solrcore.properties` file.
 In that file, *delete* the entry for `solr.install.dir`.
 Its default value will not work and it is not required for Solr to operate.
 (The server already knows its installation directory.)

+A final modification would be to change the `conf_dir` in `services.yaml`.
+This should redirect to the directory you just created above, `conf_dir: !archive "solr_8.x_config/"` or similar.

 Add the new directory to Git, commit, and push.